East London

 Child Death (from 2015) Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary A&E had excessive waiting times and lacked timely medical triage, risking critical patient deterioration.
+Concerns summary (AI summary) A&E had excessive waiting times and lacked timely medical triage, risking critical patient deterioration.
 Follow-up calls were made without full clinical information or clear advice, and essential patient results were not sent to the GP due to staff unfamiliarity with the process.

 George Fraser